The Holy Simplicity of Sitting With Uncomfortable Feelings

 As we do the inner work, eventually a conviction arises; a quickening, a hunger and fierce commitment to living one’s truth.
 A desire develops to live from each moment from within the fire of your original self.
 Each moment begins to represent a new, fresh opportunity to live from simple, open, awareness of what is.
 Moments of bliss and joy eclipse the discomfort and pain: we move from feeling all the feels to

 We see that awareness itself is an embrace.
 We start on the painful periphery and as we become increasingly skilled in enduring discomfort and the uncertainty of the unknown, there lies the potential to merge with the holy presence that lives at the center of our pain and realize that is the truth of who we are.

 Many of us have a feeling of homesickness deep within.
 A nameless longing and aching grief.
 Many of us experienced this as children in relation to our mothers, a feeling of being groundless and adrift.
 Embracing the homesick feeling within the Mother Wound leads us to eventually come to a place where we realize that we can never be truly abandoned.
 This becomes possible by becoming a loving inner mother to our inner child as we embrace her deepest despair.

-2. Despair Is a Door
+2. Within Despair is a Door